Home » Sex & Relationships

 Check out the links below to learn more about this tool and how it can help.

 Brook offer free, confidential sexual health services and advice for young people aged 20 and under.

 Brook also have an Education and Training team which run fun, interactive and informative workshops on a range of relationships and sexual health topics.
 These workshops can be for young people or for professionals and are tailored to be age/need appropriate.

 The Genito Urinary Medicine (GUM) clinic is a specialist outpatient clinic offering a free and confidential service for anyone with a sexual health concern.

-Le Bas centre offers Free contraception and advice for any young people aged under 23.
+Le Bas Centre offers Free contraception and advice for any young people aged 22 and under.
 Appointments are required.